 The First Century 1840 to 1940

-These ports, sherries, muscats and tokays become popular overseas due to the Mother Country’s policy of Imperial Preference and by 1929, 25% of Australia’s total wine production comes from the Barossa.
+Fortified wines such as Port, Sherry, Muscat and Tokay became popular overseas due to the Mother Country’s policy of Imperial Preference and by 1929, 25% of Australia’s total wine production comes from Barossa.
 However, the Great Depression and World War II slash demand for wine and wineries and growers struggle to sell their fruit.